ephraimg/ten-percent/README.md

 `docker build -t ephraimglick/ten-percent .`

+To push the Docker image, log in to Docker Hub from the command line.
+Then run `docker push ephraimglick/ten-percent`

 Run the dockerized application at port 8099 (where 9000 is the port specified in `application.properties`:

 `docker run -p 8099:9000 ephraimglick/ten-percent`